sergioB79/theForge/site/forge/content/forge/ideas/rejected/hustle-culture-as-virtue.md

 SUBTITLE: Brass Noise, Paper Strength

+INFO:
+Exposes hustle culture as a noisy stand-in for genuine purpose or moral depth.
+Argues that self-worth tied to constant output collapses when external validation falls silent.
+Highlights ethical costs: neglect of body, relationships, and civic life, reframed as productive grit.
+Suggests true virtue requires meaning that persists in stillness, not just measurable motion.

 This is not Forge-canonical.
 It has heat, motion, and a certain rugged poetry—but when you stop feeding it attention, it does not stand on its own weight.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE